How much regulation do we need from genomes to society?: Results

+\paragraph{Including Compartments} As discussed above, $f_{r}$ is the maximum number of functional elements that can operate optimally in a system with only regulators; beyond this number, compartments are needed.
+In Supplementary Information, we optimize the utility function $\mathcal{L}$ with respect to both number of compartments $c$, and number of regulators $r$, and find that the optimal number of compartments, $c_{\rm opt}$, is

-With compartments, these results show that $r\sim f$ and $c \sim f$.
-Because of this linear scaling, the total $N=f+r$ is also linear $r\propto N$ and $c \propto N$.
-In this regime, quadratic requirements of negative pairwise interactions are proportionally handled by compartments and regulatory genes.
-However, this only occurs after the transition where compartments become inexpensive enough to be viable.
+This scaling comes with a variety of cost and size requirements that we discuss in detail in the Supplementary Information.
+These results show that in addition to $c \sim f$ the optimal regulators follow $r\sim f$.
+Because of this linear scaling, the total number $N=f+r$ is also linear: $r\propto N$ and $c \propto N$.
+In this regime, the quadratic requirements of negative pairwise interactions are handled by a combination of compartments, and regulators in those compartments, each of which scales linearly.
+However, this solution only occurs after the transition where compartments become inexpensive enough to be viable.

-This result is supported by the observation that in unicellular eukaryotes, the number of regulatory genes grows as $G^{1.26}$ \cite{van2003scaling}, which is much closer to one than the scaling observed in bacteria.
-Unlike bacteria, unicellular eukaryotes have various internal spatial partitions, including the partitioning of genes between the nucleus and mitochondria.
+This prediction of linear scaling is supported by the observation that in unicellular eukaryotes, the number of regulatory genes, is indistinguishable from linear \cite{van2003scaling}.
+Unlike bacteria, unicellular eukaryotes have various internal spatial partitions, and the partitioning of genes between the nucleus and mitochondria along with the separation of genes into different chromosomes and with a complex system of regulation that is still being uncovered \cite{fritz2019chromosome,li2018gene,cremer2010chromosome}.
 The transition from prokaryotes to eukaryotes illustrates how the internal structure of organisms, hierarchy, and partitioning can alter the requirements for regulation.

-Also, it should be noted that the scaling of $r_{opt}$ in Equation \ref{r-with-c} can not continue indefinitely because eventually $I=0$.
-This limit is given by

-The number of regulators, $r$, saturates to a constant and thus should have effectively sublinear scaling over much of the range of size.
-Similarly, in the transition between only regulators and compartments, we expect $r$ to scale slower than quadratically with $f$, especially if $f_r\neq f_c$, which occurs for a wide variety of parameter combinations.
-In addition, it is important to note that the unit costs, $\gamma_{i}$, could vary with attributes of the system.
-For example, the unit costs of compartments in cells depend on the surface area of these compartments.
-Similarly, the rate and cost of the negative interaction, $\rho$ and $\gamma{1}$ respectively, may change with system size.
-In Equation \ref{r-with-c} such cost scaling would cause $r_{opt}$ to scale faster or slower than $f$.
-Taking all of these considerations into account, we should expect real-world systems in the most general sense to follow